metildachee/breakie/README.md

 #### Algolia

 Used for real-time autocomplete and database search.
+This allows searching by breakies' name, description, ingredients, cuisine type, cook enthusiast's username, address.
+Autocompletion also allows for typos and partial words.
+This can be helpful for potential buyers as there is a single source of entry and little confusion.

 <img src="public/img/search.gif">